garzonwilmer5/garzonwilmer5/README.md

 ## 👨‍💻 Current Role

-I am part of the **AI & Robotics team at [Kiwibot](https://github.com/kiwicampus)**, working on cutting-edge solutions for autonomous delivery robots.
+I am part of the **Autonomy team at [Kiwibot](https://github.com/kiwicampus)**, working on cutting-edge solutions for autonomous delivery robots.

 ---